-Book a seat on Kentucky’s only underground boat tour at Lost River Cave.
-You can also enjoy hiking trails and a historic walking tour, or kick up the action on one of two zip lines – one for children, one for adults.
+Book a seat on Kentucky’s only underground cave boat tour at Lost River Cave.
+You can also enjoy hiking trails, or kick up the action on one of two zip lines – one for children, one for adults.
 Bring the family to Chaney's Dairy Barn for a scoop of freshly churned ice cream and a stroll around the working farm.
 It’s also home to a Lely Astronaut, one of three robotic cow-milking machines in the state.
 When the summer sun warms up, Mammoth Cave National Park offers a way to beat the heat.
 The world's longest-known cave system is just 30 minutes from Bowling Green and a must-see when visiting the area.

 America’s sports car, the Corvette, is built exclusively in Bowling Green, Kentucky.

 Photo: A.J.
 Mast

 Bowling Green is the birthplace of “newgrass,” a style of music that blends bluegrass, rock and jazz.